-10 Digital Marketing Trends from 2020
+10 Digital Marketing Trends for 2022

 Facebook Loses Young Target & Credibility

 Facebook no longer solely belongs to young users.
 According to Forbes, 41% of the current Facebook target is over… 65 years old!
-Facebook is no longer exclusive to young people, who now prefer more current, visual networks such as Instagram or TikTok.
+Facebook is no longer exclusive to young people, who now prefer more current, visual networks such as Instagram and TikTok.

 It’s also important to note that since the data breach scandal in 2018, Facebook has lost a lot of credibility and many people have left the network.